-In this paper, we provide a unified theoretical framework which resolves the question of relativity, based on a Lorentz-invariant field-interaction between a charge and a localized flux.
+In this paper, we present a unified theoretical framework which removes the reference-frame-dependent ("nonlocal" or "local") description of the AB and AC effects.
+Our framework is based on a Lorentz-covariant field-interaction between a charge and a localized flux.
 The AB effect can be understood in this fully relativistic and local viewpoint.
-The AB phase shift is derived from the Lorentz-covariant interaction Lagrangian, and the force-free nature of the effect is also derived.
-In addition, we show that the AB effect should vanish under the condition of a perfect shielding of the field interactions, which has been widely overlooked.
+The AB phase shift is derived from the Lorentz-covariant interaction Lagrangian, and the force-free nature of the effect is also maintained.
 The present study suggests a fundamental change in our notion of the potential: The AB effect can be described purely in terms of local interaction of fields, and the role of fields and potentials are unified both in the classical and in the quantum theories.
 We believe that our study could initiate further research to clarify the issue of the nonlocality in electromagnetic action.
-The role of shielding local interactions would be a key issue for understanding the underlying nature of the AB effect.